Nature is such a beauty that not only brings comfort but gorgeous sights to see. A large part of admiring nature is experiencing its various seasons.

 However, it is important to note that the nights can get chilled and anyone venturing there should be prepared with clothing, etc.

-These long summers warrant some rainfall (around 300mm a year) and only experiences green lush landscape for short periods.
+These long summers warrant some rainfall (around 300mm a year) and only experience green lush landscape for short periods.

 The average temperatures for summer here are around 35 degrees Celcius but are known for reaching even higher around 40 degrees Celcius.
 For most of the year in this grid, the landscape is drab brown and reddish.

 While the summers are the longest, the winters here are quite cold.
 The winter season in this grid is considered to be mid-May through August.
-The cold air is refreshing but this where colder temps come in during the night time!
+The cold air is refreshing but this is where colder temps come in during the nighttime!

 There is even frost that forms on particularly cold mornings.
 May is the best month to head to this grid in the Outback as it offers up the cooler temperatures without getting too extreme during the nights.

-However, the desert has various landscapes that bring big beauty include cliffs, dunes, mountains, and rocky plains.
+However, the desert has various landscapes that bring big beauty including cliffs, dunes, mountains, and rocky plains.

 This particular grid in the Outback has summers with temperatures lingering between 36 to 39 degrees Celcius and winter temperatures of around 18 to 24 degrees Celcius.